oracle/graal/substratevm/Logging.md

 }
 ```

-The `logging.properties` file is processed at image build time and it doesn't need to be included in the native image, therefore reducing the image size.
+The `logging.properties` file is processed at image build-time and it doesn't need to be included in the native image, therefore reducing the image size.
-The `LoggerHolder.LOGGER` is also initialized at image build time and is readily available at run time, therefore improving the startup.
+The `LoggerHolder.LOGGER` is also initialized at image build-time and is readily available at run time, therefore improving the startup.
 Unless the application needs to process a custom `logging.properties` configuration at run time this approach is recommended.